adedejimayowa27-gif/gggggg/docs/API.md

 data, and that's enforced at every layer (database FKs, backend query scoping, the `get_owned_business`/`require_business_role` dependency chain, and mirrored -- never solely relied upon -- in the frontend).
-If you're adding a new endpoint: it must depend on `get_owned_business` (or `require_business_role` if it needs a minimum team role) and every query inside it must filter by that business's id.
+If you're adding a new endpoint: a route that only reads data depends on `get_owned_business` (any active team member, including Viewers); a route that creates, changes, deletes or triggers anything depends on `require_business_role("member")` or higher (see "Roles and permissions" above).
+Every query inside it must filter by that business's id.
 There is no exception to this.